Green poop can happen after starting iron tablets, but stool color alone does not prove the supplement is working.

 What If Stool Color Changes Persist?

-If green stools continue long-term or are accompanied by other symptoms like abdominal pain, diarrhea, or blood in stools, consult a healthcare provider immediately.
-Persistent changes might signal an adverse reaction or unrelated digestive issues requiring attention.
+If green stools continue long-term or are accompanied by other symptoms like abdominal pain, ongoing diarrhea, vomiting, weakness, or blood in the stool, consult a healthcare provider promptly.
+Persistent changes may be unrelated to iron and could point to another digestive issue that needs attention.

 The Role of Dosage and Formulation on Stool Color Changes

 Not all iron supplements affect stool color equally.
-The type of preparation and dosage can influence gastrointestinal tolerance and discoloration severity:
+The type of preparation and dosage can influence gastrointestinal tolerance and the degree of discoloration:

-• Ferrous Gluconate & Fumarate: May be gentler but still cause discoloration.
+- Ferrous Gluconate & Fumarate: May be better tolerated by some people but can still affect stool color.

 Dosing Tips for Minimizing Side Effects